Student Housing FAQs for Fall 2020

 Students may choose to change their status from residential to commuter until they feel more comfortable residing on campus.
 A commuter student is always welcome to become or return to being a resident student.
 Students interested in changing their status once the semester begins should email firstname.lastname@example.org and we will work to accommodate your request as soon as possible.

-My roommate decided to relocate to a single room.
+My roommate decided to relocate to a single room or become a commuter.
 Will I be assigned a new roommate?

 The Office of Housing will provide the remaining resident an opportunity to pull in a new roommate.